FrankSimkins/CheckApplications/README.md

 Troubleshooting: Blank modules

-If you have blank modules showing up, delete any blank spaces in the Programs.txt file.
+Delete any blank spaces in Programs.txt and re-run CheckApplications.exe

 _____________________________________________________________________________